-In case you need a refresher: IVF is a popular fertility treatment that involves retrieving eggs from the ovaries, inseminating them with sperm in a lab, and inserting the fertilized embryo into the woman's uterus.
+But what does all of this talk about eggs and embryos mean?
+For starters, IVF is a popular fertility treatment that involves retrieving eggs from the ovaries, inseminating them with sperm in a lab, and inserting the fertilized embryo into the woman's uterus.
 Sounds simple enough, right?
-But prepping for IVF and going through the process can often be much harder than it seems—something Schumer appears to be experiencing right now.
+But prepping for IVF and going through the process can often be much harder than it seems—something Schumer appears to have experienced firsthand.

 First of all, IVF isn't just one thing; it's an umbrella term that covers a series of different procedures, Paul Magarelli, M.D., an ob-gyn, reproductive endocrinologist, and founder of Magarelli Fertility, previously told us.
 (Related: Should You Get Your Fertility Tested Before Wanting Kids?)